Data-Stewards-University-of-Vienna/modular-RDM-course/modules/core/06_data-reuse.md

 * Discipline-specific repositories: tailored to specific fields and data types (e.g. Oral-History.Digital: https://www.oral-history.digital/)

-* Generalist Repositories: large platforms that accept a variety of datasets (e.g. Zenodo: https://zenodo.org/)
+* Generalist repositories: large platforms that accept a variety of datasets (e.g. Zenodo: https://zenodo.org/)

 Usually, discipline-specific repositories require the data to be curated and follow certain formatting and metadata standards.
 Generalist repositories tend to have no specific requirements due to their broad nature.